wilmoore/homebrew-home/README.md

 Homebrew install for those that like to Homebrew @ $HOME (i.e. ~/.homebrew).

+## Benefits

+- Install your [own stuff][] to `/usr/local` without `brew doctor` complaining.
+- Allow programs like `Kaleidoscope` or `MacVim` to install its command-line helper without `brew doctor` complaining.
+- You'll never have to worry about using `chown` or [`sudo`][sudo] to get a formula installed.

+## Is this safe?

+I wrote the install script such that it downloads the latest homebrew from the canonical respository and simply unarchives it into the `~/.homebrew` prefix.
+That's it.
+This installation method is documented on the homebrew wiki; though, I don't think it is officially supported.
+That being said, I've been running homebrew this way for over a year and since then, I __NEVER__ see new `brew doctor` warnings (besides the safe one depicted below).

 ## Install

+NOTE: if you already have homebrew installed, you should [uninstall][] it first (especially if you installed it or any formula using `sudo`).

     % bash < <(curl -s https://raw.github.com/wilmoore/homebrew-home/master/go)